Hacker0x01/docs.hackerone.com/docs/changelog/2019/january.md

 ---

 ### Getting Started
 We introduce the new [Getting Started](/hackers/hacker-dashboard.html) page on the Hacker Dashboard.
-This will guide hackers and direct them to the right pages to help them get the information they need to successfully start out on HackerOne.
+This will guide hackers and direct them to the right pages to help them get the information they need to successfully start out on HackerOne

 ![getting started](./images/jan_2019_getting_started.png)